WondooSeo/Making_EIT_Data_with_EIDORS/README.md

    ![Pointing](https://user-images.githubusercontent.com/62936579/155882613-af804fc3-5a1f-421d-b775-83e7ba6e0384.png)

-   [Fig 1] How to pointing on the CT image
+   [Fig. 1] How to pointing on the CT image

 </div>